ethereum/EIPs/EIPS/eip-1.md

 * **Work in progress (WIP)** -- Once the champion has asked the Ethereum community whether an idea has any chance of support, they will write a draft EIP as a [pull request].
 Consider including an implementation if this will aid people in studying the EIP.
   * :arrow_right: Draft -- If agreeable, EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
 The EIP editor will not unreasonably deny an EIP.
   * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Ethereum philosophy](https://github.com/ethereum/wiki/wiki/White-Paper#philosophy).
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the EIP to be mature and ready to proceed to the next status.
 An EIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core EIPs).
+During this time period, any member may suggest that a stakeholder group be added to the Review cycle when Draft is complete.
-  * :arrow_right: Last Call -- If agreeable, the EIP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
+  * :arrow_right: Review -- If agreeable, the EIP editor will assign Review status and alert relevant stakeholders to solicit their comments prior to Last Call.
+The EIP editor shall record tentative dates and participation links for discussions by these groups.
+Ideally, reviews should be scheduled to occur within a month.
-  * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
+  * :x: Review -- A request to move to Review status will be denied if material changes are still expected to be made to the draft.
+This is to avoid unnecessary reviews by key stakeholders.
+* **Review** -- When the draft is considered mature, no further changes are allowed to the proposal and all relevant stakeholder groups added during the Draft period are contacted and solicited for feedback.
+An Editor or member of a stakeholder group can request additional stakeholder groups be added.
+Any stakeholder groups can choose to remove themselves from review if they deem their opinions to be unecessary by reporting a decision of "no comment".
+The minutes of the discussion, and the consensus recommendations of the group shall be summarized if a response is provided.
+  * :arrow_right: Last Call -- If there are no technical issues raised with the proposal by the suggested stakeholder groups, the EIP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
+  * :x: Draft -- A Review which results in material changes or substantial unaddressed technical complaints will cause the EIP to revert to Draft.
 We hope that EIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
 * **Last Call** -- This EIP will listed prominently on the http://eips.ethereum.org/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the EIP to revert to Draft.
   * :arrow_right: Accepted (Core EIPs only) -- A successful Last Call without material changes or unaddressed technical complaints will become Accepted.